 Anxiety is our body’s way of saying, “Hey, I’m experiencing too much stress all at once.”
 This happens to the best of us.
-But, when that feeling of being “always on alert” becomes background noise that doesn’t go away, that’s when it’s time to seek help.
-There are many ways that anxiety can disorder your life.
-And this guide is not meant to serve as a diagnosing tool or a treatment path—It’s simply a collection of research and some practices you can turn to as you begin to right your ship.
+But when that feeling of being “always on alert” becomes background noise that doesn’t go away, that’s when it’s time to seek help.
+Mindfulness and meditation for anxiety is a growing field that can help you navigate the many ways that anxiety can affect your life.
+This guide is not meant to serve as a diagnosing tool or a treatment path—it’s simply a collection of research and practices you can turn to as you begin to help right your ship.

-Mindfulness is not a panacea.
-It’s not the right choice for everyone.
-But, according to some research, when you can create a little space between yourself and what you’re experiencing, your anxiety can soften.
-But, if you get too used to that low rumble of stress always being there, it can gradually grow, creating a stress “habit” that is detrimental to your health and well-being.
+According to other research, when you can create space between yourself and what you’re experiencing, your anxiety can soften.
+But if you get too used to that low rumble of stress always being there, it can gradually grow, creating a stress “habit” that is detrimental to your health and well-being.
 Consequently, when we get caught up in patterns of reactivity, we create more distress in our lives.
 This is why it’s so important to discern clearly the difference between reacting with unawareness and responding with mindfulness.

 - Mindfulness helps you learn to stay with difficult feelings without analyzing, suppressing, or encouraging them.
 When you allow yourself to feel and acknowledge your worries, irritations, painful memories, and other difficult thoughts and emotions, this often helps them dissipate.

 - Mindfulness allows you to safely explore the underlying causes of your stress and worry.
 By going with what’s happening rather than expending energy fighting or turning away from it, you create the opportunity to gain insight into what’s driving your concerns.

 - Mindfulness helps you create space around your worries so they don’t consume you.
 When you begin to understand the underlying causes of your apprehension, freedom and a sense of spaciousness naturally emerge.